Noahscratch493/MountRE/README.md

 ## Troubleshooting

 - **"You do not have Administrator privileges"**: Ensure that you're running the script as an administrator.
-- **"Drive letter X: is already in use"**: Make sure no other processes are using the `X:` drive letter before attempting to mount the recovery image.

 ## License